 Invasive Species Walk

 What do spotted lanternflies, Asian jumping worms, and Japanese barberry have in common?
 They are just three of the 6,500+ known invasive species in the United States.
 But what makes a species invasive and what should we do about them?
 Come find out on a short, guided walk and talk with our naturalist Ben Lee and education director Tara Ewers.
 Attendees will learn what traits make a species invasive and how to identify common invasive plants in Connecticut forests.
 Our day will begin with a short introductory slideshow in the lecture room before we head out to Great Hollow’s red trail.
 We’ll return to the lecture room for light refreshments and an opportunity for additional Q&As.
-This program is part of our Wonders of the Woods series for adults and is free for members ($5 for non-members).
+This program is part of our Wonders of the Woods series for adults.
+Registration is free for members and $20 for non-members for all four sessions.
 To register please email our education director Tara.